SubZero0/Discord.Addons.CustomCommandService/README.md

 # Discord.Addons.CustomCommandService
 Now you can have custom parsers for different commands

-# How to use a custom parsers
+# How to use custom parsers
+1) Change your `CommandService` to `CustomCommandService`
-1) Add it to the CustomCommandService via `AddParser<CommandMarkerAttribute>(Parser)` or `AddParser(CommandMarkerAttribute, Parser)`
+2) Add your parser to the CustomCommandService with `AddParser<CommandMarkerAttribute>(Parser)` or `AddParser(CommandMarkerAttribute, Parser)`
-2) Put your CommandMarkerAttribute in the command that you want your custom Parser
+3) Add your CommandMarkerAttribute in the command that you want your custom Parser
-3) Profit!
+4) Profit!

 You can see an example in this repo.
 But it actually uses `CommandService.EnableCliStyleCommands();` to register it.